cocotb/cocotb/docs/source/simulator_support.rst

     make SIM=questa

+Cocotb implements two flows for Questa.
+The most suitable flow is chosen based on the Questa version being used.

+The newer **QIS/Qrun flow** uses the Questa Information System (QIS) together with the ``qrun`` command.
+One of the most visible user-facing benefits of the ``qrun`` flow is the ability to automatically order VHDL sources.
+The use of the QIS should reduce the overhead from accessing design internals at runtime and mandates the use of Visualizer as GUI.

+The QIS/qrun flow is chosen automatically if Questa 2025.2 or newer is detected.
+Users can explicitly use the QIS/Qrun flow with :make:var:`SIM=questa-qisqrun <SIM>`.
+If you are passing simulator-specific arguments to the Makefile, we recommend not relying on the automatic flow selection and instead explicitly selecting a flow by using either ``SIM=questa-qisqrun`` or ``SIM=questa-compat`` to ensure they are interpreted as expected.

+The **compat flow** uses the commands ``vlog``, ``vopt`` and ``vsim`` to build and run the simulation, together with the ``+acc`` switch to enable design access for cocotb.

+The compat flow is used for ModelSim and Questa older than 2025.2.
+Users can explicitly use the compat flow with ``SIM=questa-compat``.

+In order to start Questa with the graphical interface and for the simulator to remain active after the tests have completed, set :make:var:`GUI=1`.

+Users of the QIS/Qrun flow can set ``GUI=livesim`` to open Visualizer during the simulation in Live Simulation mode (an alias for ``GUI=1``), or set ``GUI=postsim`` to open Visualizer after the simulation has ended (Post Simulation mode).

 Starting with Questa 2022.3 and cocotb 1.7 users with VHDL toplevels can choose between two communication interfaces between Questa and cocotb: the proprietary FLI and VHPI.
 For backwards-compatibility cocotb defaults to FLI.
 Users can choose VHPI instead by setting the :envvar:`VHDL_GPI_INTERFACE` environment variable to ``vhpi`` before running cocotb.